Jul 23, 2021 Jambo

 Analytics and updates

-While it’s important to note that each SRM on the market is unique and won’t necessarily offer the same features, many SRMs, like Jambo, do offer the ability to gain important insights about your stakeholders and projects, like:
+While it's important to note that each SRM on the market is unique and won't necessarily offer the same features, many SRMs, like Jambo, do offer the ability to gain important insights about your stakeholders and projects, such as:

 • How many stakeholders are we engaging?